ledgetech/ledge/README.md

 ## Purging

 To manually invalidate a cache item (or purge), we support the non-standard `PURGE` method familiar to users of Squid.
-Send a HTTP request to the URI with the method set, and Ledge will attempt to invalidate the item, returing status `200` on success and `404` if the URI was not found in cache, along with a JSON body for more details.
+Send a HTTP request to the URI with the method set, and Ledge will attempt to invalidate the item, returning status `200` on success and `404` if the URI was not found in cache, along with a JSON body for more details.

 `$> curl -X PURGE -H "Host: example.com" http://cache.example.com/page1 | jq .`